sifzerda/pool/README.md

 - <strong>'const createBall' </strong>: makes all other balls taking in data from initialBalls
 - <strong>'const ballSpacing' </strong>: positions balls on game start.
 - <strong>'const ballSpacing' </strong>: positions balls on game start.
+- <strong>'const pocketSensor' </strong>: creates smaller smaller object inside each pocket which must be touched for ball to get pocketed.
+This can be removed from code, but allows the pocket detection to be configurable (as opposed to just being the exact size of the pocket).
+Without, if ball touches any part of the pocket, it trips detection.
+Otherwise allows balls to sit right at the edge of the pocket, without falling in.

 (B) Movement: